 Preventing Plagiocephaly (aka “Flat Head" Syndrome”)

-When you have a new baby, there are a myriad of concerns constantly running through your head.
+When you have a new baby, a myriad of concerns are constantly running through your head.
 Is he getting enough to eat?
 Is her crib safe?
 Is that poop a normal color?
 Is my baby’s head getting flat?

 Since the 1990’s, the American Academy of Pediatrics (AAP) has promoted the “Back to Sleep” campaign, which recommends that infants should only sleep on their backs.
 Though this has reduced the incidence of sudden infant death syndrome (SIDS), head and neck issues like plagiocephaly have increased.